Maintaining Student Status

 Medical Leave of Absence

 The exception that allows an F-1 student to stay lawfully in the U.S. without transferring to another school or changing immigration status is an authorized medical leave of absence.
-For immigration purposes, the determination of a medical leave is made by the Dean of Student Services and only upon review of proper documentation.
+For immigration purposes, the determination of a medical leave is made by the Dean of Students and only upon review of proper documentation.

 Immigration regulations stipulate a maximum of only 12 months of medical leave per degree level.
 While on an approved medical leave of absence, a student's SEVIS record is kept active.
 After traveling outside the U.S., a student with an approved medical leave may return to the U.S. using current immigration documents (valid passport, valid F-1 entry visa and I-20 with a valid travel signature).